thevibemetaverse/metaverse/docs/implementation-plan.md

    - Combine instancing with LOD system
    - Dynamically assign portals to LOD groups
    - Measure scaling capability with large portal counts
+   - **Dependency**: Requires Phase 3A (Like Button Instancing) and Phase 3B (UI Element LOD) for foundational systems

 ### Success Criteria for Phase 4:
-- Support for 100+ portals with acceptable performance
+- Support for 100+ portals with acceptable performance (target: 60 FPS on mid-range desktop with 100 portals)
-- 60fps performance on mid-range mobile devices
+- 60fps performance on mid-range mobile devices (target: 60 FPS with 30 portals)
-- 75-80% total performance improvement from baseline
+- 75-80% total performance improvement from baseline (target: achieve 75-80 FPS from baseline 30 FPS on mid-range desktop)

 ## Testing Protocol
 For each optimization: